 Mr Kuuzume appealed to GONEMI to collaborate with other churches, faith-based organisations and non-governmental organisations (NGOs), to continue with the good work.

 Earlier at a meeting with representatives of the church and the ministry, Rev. Akpalu said GONEMI has a special calling to reach out to people such as prostitutes, armed robbers and drug addicts to transform them to become useful beings to themselves and society.

 He expressed regret that despite their efforts to go into the ghettos and “reach out to our unfortunate brothers and sisters, we do not have enough resources to accommodate and rehabilitate them”.

 He said this militated against their efforts to bring them out totally from their past lives as most of them went back to the ghettos.

-Rev. Akpalu therefore appealed to the Ministry to complement the church's effort by establishing a rehabilitation centre for them.
-This centre, he explained, would afford them to reach out to a larger number of people who they would be in constant touch with.
+The centre, he explained, would enable them to reach out to a large number of people who would be in constant touch with them.

 He noted that only four out of the over 225 prostitutes who expressed their willingness to stop their trade during their mission week celebration were with the pastor, while the rest had gone back.